-Plus you can link version changes to your proofing and approval cycle.
-So if someone adds a new version of an attachment to a task, folder, or project, the review process will automatically reset.
-This functionality ensures that you never accidentally end up providing a client with an unreviewed version of a file.
+You can also link version changes to your proofing and approval cycle.
+If someone adds a new version of an attachment to a task, folder, or project, the review process will automatically reset.
+This functionality ensures that you never accidentally provide a client with an unreviewed version of a file.

-Whenever a new version of a file is added, the assigned reviewers and approvers will automatically see the newest version when they go to review it.
-So there’s no need for them to go searching in another database or having to scroll through the whole version history to find and select the newest file.
+Whenever a new version of a file is added, the assigned reviewers and approvers will automatically see the latest version when they review it.
+There’s no need for them to search in another database or scroll through the whole version history to find and select the newest file.

 A robust project management software solution will allow you to:

-- Eliminate the risk of different stakeholders relying on different solutions.
-For instance, if part of your team is using a SharePoint site to store files and the other part is using a cloud solution, you could still end up with multiple conflicting versions even though both teams were using version control.
+- Eliminate the risk of different stakeholders relying on different solutions: For instance, if part of your team uses a SharePoint site to store files and the other part uses a cloud solution, you could still end up with multiple conflicting versions even though both teams were using version control.

-- Integrate multiple tools and workflows.
-If your team consists of people from different departments or areas within the organization, the standard tools they use every day may not integrate or talk to each other.
-Which means if you allow them to use their own storage tools rather than your project software, you create data silos and increase the risk of incorrect versions.
+- Integrate multiple tools and workflows: If your team consists of people from different departments or areas within the organization, the standard tools they use every day may not integrate or talk to each other.
+This means if you allow them to use their own storage tools rather than your project software, you create data silos and increase the risk of incorrect versions.

 Human error is also more likely as teams try collaborating across fragmented systems.
-And as the amount of data collected increases over time, the problems compound.
+As the amount of data collected increases over time, the problems compound.

-By adopting your project management software as the single source of truth on the project, you remove silos, reduce barriers, and ensure everyone always has the right version of project files.
+By adopting your project management software as the single source of truth on the project, you remove silos, reduce barriers, and ensure everyone always has the correct version of project files.